-Comparing with Theorem 3.1, the reader will note that the cases of d = 6 and d = 39 do not occur in Table 1.
-Indeed, there are no principal congruence link complements for these values of d, although as we show in [8], there are congruence link complements.
+Comparing with Theorem 3.1, the reader will note that the cases of d=6 and d=39 do not occur in Table 1.
+Indeed, as shown in [8], there are no principal congruence link complements for these values of d, although we do show in [8] that there are congruence link complements.